buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 {{figure Road_Geometriakuvaus.png}}

-Once the alignments have been described, it is possible to assign them to a string line model, that contains a description of the layers of the route structure, as described in {{refsec String line model}}.
+Once the alignments have been described, it is possible to assign them to a string line model, that contains a description of the layers of the route structure, as described in {{refsec stringlinemodel}}.
 Alternatively, a triangulated surface mesh model can be used to represent the top surface of a route, or its structural model can composed by describing all its layers as triangulated mesh surfaces.

 Cross-section parameters, which are described in further detail in the sections covering each route type, complement the route description with design parameter information of the cross-sections (without actual cross section geometry).